AquaticInformatics/flowtracker2-field-data-plugin/src/FlowTracker2Converter/Readme.md

 ## Requirements

+- You will need to agree with the [license terms of this repository](./LICENSE.txt) and with the license terms for software components provided by [SonTek/YSI](../External/SonTek.StandaloneDataParser.License.md).
 - No installer needed.
 Just run the EXE from wherever.
 - The converter requires the .NET 4.7 runtime to be installed
     - .NET 4.7 is pre-installed on Windows 10 and Windows 2012 Server, and on most Windows 7 systems.